-The name of a new registering officer must be notified to the Recording Clerk's Office by the area meeting clerk.
-For area meetings in Scotland, the Recording Clerk's Office will inform the General Meeting for Scotland who in turn notifies the Scottish authorities.
-For area meetings in England and Wales, the Recording Clerk's Office notifies the General Register Office, who will send a confirmation to the registering officer.
-If a registering officer changes their name, address, telephone number or email address, then they should inform the Recording Clerk's Office without delay.
+The name of a new registering officer must be notified to Yearly Meeting staff by the area meeting clerk.
+For area meetings in Scotland, Yearly Meeting staff will inform the General Meeting for Scotland who in turn notifies the Scottish authorities.
+For area meetings in England and Wales, Yearly Meeting staff notify the General Register Office, who will send a confirmation to the registering officer.
+If a registering officer changes their name, address, telephone number or email address, then they should inform Yearly Meeting staff without delay.

 The law governing England and Wales is set out in the Marriage Act 1949.
 There are numerous references to the Society in the Act, in particular the points where Quaker (as well as Jewish) weddings differ from all others.
 All marriages other than those according to the usage of the Church of England, the Society of Friends and the Jews require the presence of an "authorised person", certified by a superintendent registrar in relation to a specific "registered building".
 The Society's registering officers are not "authorised persons" though many of their responsibilities are very similar.
 Nor do Quaker marriages have to take place in registered buildings, although Friends' meeting houses may be registered buildings for worship with the local authority.
 It has been customary for marriages to take place in Quaker meeting houses.
-A marriage does have to take place in a building with a roof and walls in England and Wales; in Scotland, marriages may take place outside a building.
+See section 11 for the place of a meeting for worship for the solemnisation of a marriage.